Mama with some home-canned goodness

 Lucky for me, I found this wonderful, detailed recipe from Z’s Cup of Tea.
 I decided to do my best to actually follow it.

 I made a few mistakes, but did turn out some amazing cookies in the end!
-Jupiter says they are the … Continue reading Light, Crunchy, GAPS Legal Meringue Cookies!
+Kid2 says they are the … Continue reading Light, Crunchy, GAPS Legal Meringue Cookies!

 Broiled Lemon Basil Salmon, Probiotic Carrot & Beet Salad, and Avocado